-Just like with anything else, there are problems that can arise with your CPAP therapy.
+Just like with anything else, there are problems that can arise with your PAP therapy.
 These quick solutions will help you get back on track.

 Dry Mouth: Caused by air escaping through the mouth when it falls open during the night.